fluttercandies/flutter_photo_manager/README.md

 ##### Android 10+ (Q, 29)

-_If you're compiling or targeting with an Android version that belows 29, you can skip this section._
+_If you're not compiling or targeting with 29, you can skip this section._

-On Android 10, **Scoped Storage** was introduced, which causes the origin resource file inaccessible.
+On Android 10, **Scoped Storage** was introduced, which causes the origin resource file not directly inaccessible through it file path.

-If your `compileSdkVersion` is above 29, you must add `android:requestLegacyExternalStorage="true"` to your `AndroidManifest.xml` in order to obtain resources:
+If your `compileSdkVersion` is `29`, you can consider adding `android:requestLegacyExternalStorage="true"` to your `AndroidManifest.xml` in order to obtain resources: